BitBagCommerce/SyliusImojePlugin/README.md

 ![Screenshot showing payment method config in admin](doc/create_ing_method.png)

 And now, we can configure our payment method in admin panel
-* first we need to add gateway code for example "ing_code" and set position
+* first you need to add gateway code for example "ing_code" and set position

   ![Screenshot showing payment method config in admin](doc/details.png)
-* To configure gateway we need to go to imoje account and log in to an administration panel
+* To configure the gateway, iMoje, log in to the admin panel

   ![Screenshot showing payment method config in admin](doc/main_imoje.png)
-* Now we need to get MerchantId, ServiceID and ShopKey.
-So go to "Settings" -> "Data for integration", and there is our data
+* From "Settings" -> "Data for integration" you can acquire all the needed keys:

+* merchantId,
+* serviceId,
+* shopKey

   ![Screenshot showing payment method config in admin](doc/data_integration.png)
-* We also need authorization token, so we need to go to:
+* You also need an authorization token, so we need to go to:
-  Settings->Api Keys.
+  "Settings"->"Api Keys".
 And click on your api key.
 There is our authorization token

   ![Screenshot showing payment method config in admin](doc/api_keys.png)

   ![Screenshot showing payment method config in admin](doc/token.png)
-* Also, we need to configure path to our webhooks , just write your shop url followed by /payment/ing/webhook
+* Also, you need to configure path to our webhooks , just write your shop url followed by /payment/ing/webhook

   ![Screenshot showing payment method config in admin](doc/webhook.png)
-* Now we need to add url in admin panel for production gateway
+* Now you need to add url in admin panel for the production API URL

 ```
 https://sandbox.api.imoje.pl/v1/merchant
 ```
-* And sandbox gateway
+* And the sandbox API URL
 ```
 https://api.imoje.pl/v1/merchant
 ```

-* And now, we can choose witch payment by link we want.
-After that we need add name for our gateway and click "create"
+* And now, you can choose which payment-by-link we want to use.
+After that you need add a name for our gateway and click "Create"

   ![Screenshot showing payment method config in admin](doc/finish.png)